 Following the amended publication of ‘Guidance for full opening: schools’ on 28 August 2020, Hele’s School has made the following temporary changes to the Curriculum policy.

-The School is continuing to provide a broad, balanced and rich curriculum in order to maintain pupils’ choices for further study and employment whilst adhering to government guidance including the system of controls to prevent and respond to any infection.
+The School is continuing to provide a broad, balanced and rich curriculum to maintain pupils’ choices for further study and employment whilst adhering to government guidance including the system of controls to prevent and respond to any infection.

 Lessons are timetabled into Year group zones.
 This means that specialist teaching areas are not available for some lessons.
 Where specialist teaching rooms are required at Key Stage 4, they are timetabled to one year group per day, in line with government guidance.

 In Year 8, students are taught in the same classes for all subjects except Science and Maths, which are set by ability across the year group.
 PE is streamed as for Y7.
-The curriculum for drama, music, PE, art and technology has been adapted to adhere with government guidance.
+The curriculum for drama, music, PE, art and technology has been adapted to adhere to government guidance.

 The school day